-Give you an overview of the process.
+Help you understand the process.
 There are different ways to conduct a mediation and a Tarrant County divorce lawyer can tell you how mediation is normally practiced here.
-The process may be followed a little differently in other areas of the state.
+The process may be a little differently in other areas of the state.

 Help you select an appropriate mediator.
 Just like everyone else, mediators bring different experience, knowledge and personalities to the process.
-To put it another way, “one size doesn’t fit all”.
+To put it another way, “one size doesn't fit all”.
 It helps to have an experienced attorney who knows the mediators in Tarrant County who can help you choose the best mediator for your case.
-That decision alone can have a dramatic effect on your case.
+That decision can have a huge influence on your chances of success in the case.

 Help you create and understand your options.
 Part of the mediation process is developing and evaluating options for settlement.
 An experienced family lawyer can help you create and select appropriate solutions.

-Be a legal advisor.
-One of the primary roles of your attorney is to explain the law to you and answer any questions you have about how the law applies to your case.
+Be your legal advisor.
+One of the primary roles of your attorney is to explain the law and answer any questions you have about how the law applies to your case.